 If you’re just starting out using cloth nappies then below you can find a basic run-down of different nappy types:

 A two part nappy consists of an absorbent nappy with a separate waterproof wrap.
-This can be a traditional Terry nappy with a “nappy nippa” (a modern alternative to the traditional safety pin), or a shaped, fitted nappy, usually with velcro tabs.
+The nappy is fitted, or shaped, and fastened with velcro or poppers.

 With this type of nappy the wraps can be used for multiple nappy changes and you can have a mix of nappy types and wraps.

 I find that two part nappies are great for car journeys, overnight, and for those circumstances when you want a bomb proof nappy.
 The two separate layers are great for containment; on the very rare occasion that anything escapes the inner nappy, it is sure to be kept in by the wrap (in my experience anyway).
 These nappies are often boosted and used as a night nappy for the same reason.

 Examples of a two part nappy: Tots Bots Bamboozles / Little Lamb shaped nappies.
 Examples of a two part wrap: Tots Bots Peanut wraps / Motherease Rikki/Airflow / Blueberry Capri / Bambino Mio wrap.

 In an AIO nappy, the absorbent part of the nappy is built into the wrap.
 These nappies are generally really easy to use, and therefore are often a good choice for nursery, or when someone else is looking after baby.

 The downside being, there is no outer wrap that you can use for multiple changes, so a for a full stash of AIO’s you would need to consider drying time.